parthian-sterlet/antinoise/README.md

 1. path to whole genome sequences of chromosomes in plain format (the last symbol of path must be '/' and '\\' for Linux and Windows platforms, respectively), see the example of these files in PLAIN format for [the reference sequence of *S. cerevisiae* genome](https://github.com/parthian-sterlet/antinoise/blob/main/genomes/sc64/Saccharomyces_cerevisiae.R64-1-1.dna.toplevel.fa) in [this folder](https://github.com/parthian-sterlet/antinoise/tree/main/genomes/sc64)
 2. input FASTA file (foreground set)
 3. output FASTA file name without extension (background set), two extensions ".fa" and ".bed" define output files in FASTA and BED formats
-4. required number of found background sequences per one foreground sequence, Rbf (default value 5)
+4. integer value, required number of found background sequences per one foreground sequence, Rbf (default value 5)
-5. deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
+5. double value, deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
-6. total average number of attempts Na to get background sequences from genome per one foreground sequence (default value 10000)
+6. integer value, if a given number of attempts Na to find any background sequence is unsuccessful, then the algorithm is exited (default value 50000)
 7. species and genome release (values hg38, mm10, rn6, zf11, dm6, and ce235; at10, gm21, zm73, and mp61; sc64 and sch294).
 The animals inludes human *Homo sapiens* hg38, mouse *Mus musculus* mm10, rat *Rattus norvegicus* Rnor_6.0, zebrafish *Danio rerio* GRCz11, fly *Drosophila melanogaster* dm6, and roundworm *Caenorhabditis elegans* WBcel235; the plants are arabidopsis *Arabidopsis thaliana* TAIR10, soybean *Glycine max* v2.1, maize *Zea mays* B73, and liverwort *Marchantia polymorpha* MpTak v6.1; the fungi are baker's yeast *Saccharomyces cerevisiae* R64-1-1 and fission yeast *Schizosaccharomyces pombe* ASM294v2.
-8. threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)
+8. double value, threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)
 9. output file, additional output table compares the A/T content in the foreground and background sequence sets
 10. output file, additional output table compares the dinucleotide frequencies in the foreground and background sequence sets
 11. output file, additional output table compares (a) the A/T content for all input sequences that did not achieve the required number of found background sequences per one foreground sequence Rbf and (b) the average A/T content for the foreground sequnce set.